 Monoplace chamber.
-This is a chamber built for 1 person.
+This is a chamber built for one person.
 It's a long, plastic tube that resembles an MRI machine.
 The patient slips into the chamber.
 It is slowly pressurized with 100% oxygen.

 Multiplace chamber.
-This chamber, or room, can fit 2 or more people at once.
+This chamber, or room, can fit two or more people at once.
 The treatment is largely the same.
 The difference is that people breathe pure oxygen through masks or hoods.

 What happens during HBOT

 Only a healthcare provider should prescribe hyperbaric oxygen therapy.
 A number of hospitals offer hyperbaric oxygen chambers.
 People relax, sit, or lie comfortably in these chambers and take deep breaths in sessions that last up to 2 hours.

 Your ears may feel plugged as the pressure is raised, like when you're in an airplane or the mountains.
 Simple swallowing or chewing gum will "pop" the ears back to normal hearing levels.

 Your blood carries the extra oxygen throughout the body, infusing the injured tissues that need more oxygen so they can begin healing.
 When a session is complete, you may feel lightheaded.
 Mild side effects include claustrophobia, fatigue, and headaches.

 Several sessions may be needed, so check beforehand to see whether your insurance company, Medicaid, or Medicare covers the cost.

 Hyperbaric oxygen therapy is not for everyone.
 It should not be used by people who have had a recent ear surgery or ear trauma, a cold or fever, or certain types of lung disease.